devshawn/node-image-manipulator/CHALLENGE.md

 Using containers and the node server created here, we can create a series of image transformations to manipulate an image.
 The idea is each container will do one operation on an image, i.e. rotate it, flip it, change its color, etc.

+The repo for this challenge can be found at https://github.com/devshawn/node-image-manipulator.
+This is where the server is described and all of the modes (MODES.md) are listed.

 ## Walkthrough

 Before we present the challenge, we're going to walk through an example of how this works as we have to link containers together in a chain, or pipeline.